 The outdoor piece of your AC system is referred to as a condenser.
 This is actually a big heat sink that removes muggy air from your house.
 If the metal fins are covered with cobwebs, the condenser can’t run well.
 Rinse down the unit to eliminate accumulated debris and shear back shrubs to ensure the condenser isn’t obstructed.

 5.Condenser Fan or Compressor has Gone Out

-Did you solve the problem using these ideas?
+Did you solve the problem using these suggestions?
 If not, our Service Experts Heating & Air Conditioning Experts are available to assist you.
 Give us a call at 303-647-5853 or contact us online to schedule your air conditioning repair appointment today.